mayconbordin/node-datastream/README.md

 [5] Metwally, Ahmed, Divyakant Agrawal, and Amr El Abbadi.
 "Efficient computation
     of frequent and top-k elements in data streams."
 Database Theory-ICDT 2005.
     Springer Berlin Heidelberg, 2005.
 398-412.

+[6] Shrivastava, Nisheeth, et al. "Medians and beyond: new aggregation techniques
+    for sensor networks."
+Proceedings of the 2nd international conference on Embedded networked sensor systems.
+ACM, 2004.